sunilsoni/interviewnotes/angular/Angular.md

 }
 ```

-To use this component, you write the following in a template:
+To use this component, you write the  in a template:

 ```typescript
 <hello-world > </hello-world>